ncoghlan/misc/notes/python3/multicore_python.rst

-Assuming that a free-threaded Python implementation like Jython or IronPython isn't suitable for a given application, then there are two main approaches to handling distribution of CPU bound Python workloads in the presence of a GIL.
+Assuming that a free-threaded Python implementation like Jython or IronPython isn't suitable for a given application, then there are two main approaches to handling distribution of CPU bound Python workloads across multiple cores in the presence of a GIL.
 Which one will be more appropriate will depend on the specific task and developer preference.

 The approach most directly supported by python-dev is the use of process-based concurrency rather than thread-based concurrency.
 All